- A mixture of gases.

-- Air is one of the three states of matter.
+- One of the three states of matter.

-- It is present in the soil and water as well.
+- Present in the soil and water as well.

-- Air has no color and it is transparent.
-Transparent means you can see through it.
+- It has no color and it is transparent.

 - We cannot see air but we can feel its presence around us.

 - It occupies the entire available space.

 What is air made up of?Air is made up of a number of gases in various proportions.
 The major components of air are:

 - Water vapor: When air comes in contact with a cool surface, small droplets of water are formed on the surface.
 Water vapor present in the air when comes in contact with the cool surface, it immediately condenses into droplets of water.
 This shows that there is water vapor in the air.
 The presence of water vapor in air is important for the water cycle in nature.

 - >Oxygen: an important component of air which supports life on Earth.
 Oxygen is the gas which supports combustion which means burning can take place only in the presence of oxygen.
 All the plants and animals take in / breathe in oxygen during the process of respiration.
 Aquatic animals (animals that live in water) take the oxygen dissolved in water for respiration while insects that live in the soil take the dissolved oxygen from the soil.